Louis Bradshaw

 l.b.bradshaw [at] qmul.ac.uk

 I'm a CS/ML PhD student at C4DM, where I specialize in Deep Learning for Audio.
-I'm also a research lead at EleutherAI.
 Prior to my PhD, I studied Mathematics (Algebraic Geometry) at Imperial College London (BSc, MSc).
 My current research interests are varied and include:

 Deep Learning for Music.
-I've led research projects in several core areas of generative music and information retrieval including: musical foundation models (see the Aria project), self-supervised representation learning, audio transcription, and datasets.
-My current PhD research explores post-training techniques for pre-trained music models, aiming to improve quality control, enhance guidance and conditioning methods, and enabling applications to MIR via transfer learning.
+I've led research projects in several core areas of generative music and information retrieval including: musical foundation models (see the Aria project), self-supervised representation learning, audio transcription (see Aria-AMT), and datasets (see Aria-MIDI).
+My research has broadly focused on improving symbolic models for modelling piano performance, and with the aim of creating real-time interactive systems human-AI co-creation.

 Hybrid Audio/Language Models.
 I've developed a growing research interest in models that integrate audio with text or other token-based symbolic information.
 This includes areas such as neural audio codecs, automatic speech recognition, and audio-language models.
 I'm particularly interested in improving conversational speech foundation models (e.g., Moshi) through both architectural and data-centric approaches.